testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#performance, #draft, #Michael`

 :white_check_mark:  **Do:** Use the same DB like production and optimize it for testing by turn off the DB durability settings.
-Avoid fake DBs, it brings noise and impair the completeness of the integration tests by excluding the DB from the test.
-Optimized DB is almost fast for example {something}, show numbers,
+Avoid fake DBs, it brings noise and impair the completeness of the tests by excluding the DB from the test.
+Optimized DB is fast for example {something}, show numbers,

 <br/>